jleinonen/snow-gan-classification/README.md

 ### Data

-Download the training datasets here (they are too big to include in the repository):
+Download the training datasets [here](https://github.com/jleinonen/snow-gan-classification/releases/download/datasets/masc_combined_datasets.zip) (they are too big to include in the repository).
-Save the `.nc` files in the `data` directory.
+Save the `.nc` and `.npy` files in the `data` directory.

-If you want to use the pre-trained models, you can download them here:
+If you want to use the pre-trained models, you can download them [here](https://github.com/jleinonen/snow-gan-classification/releases/download/models/masc_infogan_combined.zip).
 Save the contents of the zip file in the `models` directory.

 ### Running the code